-It’s always those memes on Instagram that get me – of course when I’m not expecting it – that totally challenge my thinking and cause me to reflect on where I am emotionally, and sometimes intellectually or spiritually.
-Sometimes they hit my heart-strings or make me reminisce, but more often than not, they smack me dead in the face into my reality at that moment.
+It’s always those memes on Instagram that get me – of course when I’m not expecting it.
+They totally challenge my thinking and cause me to reflect on where I am emotionally, and sometimes intellectually or spiritually.
+Sometimes they hit my heart-strings or make me reminisce.
+But more often than not, they smack me dead in the face into my reality at that moment.
 It’s like being called out in front of a crowd, or that moment your heart drops when your daddy calls you by your actual name!
-(Side note: My daddy hardly ever calls me my given name; He has plenty of pet names he picks from! ♥).
+(He has plenty of pet names he picks from! ♥).
 This happened to me today as I was casually perusing Instagram before getting started in my daily activities.
 The quote read:

 “You’ve been criticizing yourself for years and it hasn’t worked.
 Try accepting yourself and see what happens.”

 What a simple, yet complex advisement.
 It holds truth, hope and a little bit of mystery and adventure.
 It seems simple enough, yet it can be difficult to accomplish.

 Well the beginning really.
 See, I was raised with much encouragement to be myself.
 I was allowed to explore my likes and dislikes, learn from my failures, and go after anything I wanted to accomplish.
 I had a wonderful family and mentor support system that did their best to guard me from the perils of society.
 They let me be a little girl and mature into a young woman.
 I am so grateful for that balance in my upbringing.
 But, you can’t escape the world –it’s deceit and the constant messages of what is beautiful, acceptable, and favored.
 I found that I liked many parts of myself while still feeling unworthy, unaccepted, and dealing with many layers of rejection from my peers.